NoneShen/Poly-document/FAQ/template.md

 <ul>
  <li>The transaction hasn't been completed on the source chain：For safety reasons, Poly Bridge will not confirm your transaction immediately until subsequent blocks have been confirmed (the number of subsequent blocks is different for different chains), please wait for block confirmation.</li>
  <li>The transaction has been completed on the source chain, but not completed on Poly: if the transaction has been stuck in this step for over 5 min, please do not hesitate to contact the Poly Network Team.</li>
  <li>The transaction hasn't been completed on the target chain: it’s perhaps down to the transaction congestion of the target chain, please wait for a while or refer to the accelerated transaction <a href="https://medium.com/poly-network/poly-bridge-new-acceleration-function-pc-user-manual-cd0b6cacceea">tutorial</a>.
-If the accelerated tutorial doesn't work, please contact <a href="<a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a>">Poly Network team</a>.</li>
+If the accelerated tutorial doesn't work, please contact <a href="https://discord.com/invite/y6MuEnq">Poly Network team</a>.</li>
 </ul>
 </div>
     </div>